LLMs syntactically adapt their language use to their conversational partner: Background

-\paragraph{Related Work.} The only study to date examining adaptation in LLMs \cite{cai-etal-2024-large} focused on short-term syntactic adaptation.
+\citet{cai-etal-2024-large} examined syntactic adaptation in LLMs, with a focus on short-term priming.
 They showed that ChatGPT and Vicuna are more likely to complete a sentence with a double object or a prepositional object when primed with a sentence of the respective type.
 We extend this research to long conversations with natural sentences rather than carefully constructed one-sentence stimuli.